fadzrinmadu/fadzrinmadu/README.md

 Hi there, I'm **Muhammad Fadzrin Madu**, a **Fullstack Developer** and **Software Engineering Student** 🚀 from Indonesia.

 ### Talking About Personal Stuffs:
-  - 🔭 I’m currently working on my personal project
+  - 🔭 I’m currently working on my team project
   - ⚡ Excited to create open-source projects
   - 🌱 I’m currently learning Clean Architecture Application
   - 💬 Feel free to ask me about Software Development